-Arts producer and artist based in Wellington, Lee holds an MFA in Fine Arts (University of Canterbury) & Graduate Diplomas in Event Management & Teaching.
+Arts producer and artist based in Te Whanaganui-a-Tara, Wellington, NZ.
+Lee holds an MFA in Fine Arts (University of Canterbury) & Graduate Diplomas in Event Management & Teaching.
 She has taught in New Zealand and abroad at both tertiary and secondary levels.

 Linda was creative producer of the Asian Aotearoa Arts Hui 2018 and has worked in production roles with TEZA: Porirua, Common Ground Public Art Festival, Hutt Winter Festival, Political Cutz & Yuka Oyama's Te Wharehera residency.

 As an artist of mixed descent, Linda’s art practice explores identity, researching & reinterpreting family histories through exhibition, installation & book form.
-Over the past three years Lee has engaged and developed a practice around Māori Indigenous Art and Te Reo.
-In addition she is researching Disaster Management at Massey to strengthen the capacity of Shared Lines.
+Over the past five years Lee has engaged and developed a practice around Māori Indigenous Art and Te Reo.
+In addition, she researched Disaster Management through Massey University to strengthen the capacity of Shared Lines.